ECNU-ILOG/QCCDM/README.md

 # CDM_ILOG
 > This is a comprehensive repository specializing in Cognitive Diagnosis Models.

-We support our QCCDM which lies in the "method" directory.
+## QCCDM

+This repository has implementation of QCCDM: A Q-Augmented Causal Cognitive Diagnosis Model for Student Learning which lies in "method" directory.
+If you're interested, please navigate to the exps/QCCDM directory for more information.

+> cd method/QCCDM

 # Requirements